Are you an adviser? Go to Unbiased Pro

 It is the law that every employer auto-enrols their employees into a workplace pension scheme, provided that those employees are between the ages of 22 and state pension age and earn a minimum of £10,000 annually.

-These employees are automatically placed into the scheme, with an option to opt-out.
+These employees are automatically placed into the scheme, with an option to opt out.

-Other FAQs
+Other salary sacrifice FAQs

 Does salary sacrifice affect state pension?